HardlyDifficult/Tutorials/Outline.md

 ## Drag sprite into scene

 Add a sprite to the scene representing the middle segment of a platform.
-We are using 'spritesheet_ground/spritesheet_ground_72'.
+We are using spritesheet_ground/spritesheet_ground_72.

 Note: there may be visual artifacts which we will address below.

 <details><summary>How</summary>

  - Click the arrow on the sprite sheet in your Assets/Art directory (this displays each individual sliced image).
- - Click and drag the platform sprite you want to use into the Hierarchy.
-We are using 'spritesheet_ground_72'.
+ - Click and drag the platform sprite you want to use into the 'Hierarchy' tab.
+We are using "spritesheet_ground_72".

+<img src="http://i.imgur.com/kZC4i6d.png" width=50% />

 This creates a GameObject with a SpriteRenderer component for that sprite.

-<img src="http://i.imgur.com/kZC4i6d.png" width=50% />

 <hr></details>
-<details><summary>What's a GameObject?</summary>
+<details><summary>What's a GameObject and Transform?</summary>

-Everything you see and interact with in a game is driven by game objects.
-Typically a game object represents a single logical object in the world.
-It may be composed of child game objects, each responsible for part of the display and/or behaviour.
+Everything you see and interact with in a game is driven by GameObjects.
+Typically a GameObject represents a single logical object in the world (e.g. a character).
+It may be composed of child GameObjects, each responsible for part of the display and/or behaviour.

 A GameObject is something which appears in the game's "Hierarchy" tab.
 Every GameObject has a transform.
 It may also hold other GameObjects and it may includes various components.

-<hr></details>
-<details><summary>What's a Transform?</summary>

 A transform manages the GameObject's position, rotation and scale.
 Every GameObject, including child GameObjects, have a transform.